 “Zoey” – Zoey presented in a state of hind end paralysis.
 Her previous vet had treated her for a recent ear infection, and then without trauma, she developed a partial loss of feeling and movement in her hind limb that progressed to full paralysis within 12 hours.
 She lost control of her bladder and bowels, and developed an open sore on her left hind foot from contact abrasion.
 Radiographs did not indicate any obvious spinal or disk lesion, but the owner declined referral for further diagnostics or conventional treatment.
 She was treated with acupuncture intensively for a three week period, and made a dramatic improvement, quickly returning to normal.

 Acupuncture helped improve the outcome and made an impression upon the owner.
 She was also started on Chinese herbs to correct the imbalances that caused the paralysis.

 HERBS: San Ren Tang

 “Our beloved Dachshund Rosco suffered a back injury and lost the use of his back legs.
-Dr. MacDonald and Dr. Erk used their acupuncture expertise to completely restore Rosco's health.
+Dr. MacDonald used his acupuncture expertise to completely restore Rosco’s health.
 Amazingly he is now running around like a puppy again!
 I am now a believer in the healing power of acupuncture!
-Thanks Dr. MacDonald and Dr. Erk!” – Dave S.
+Thanks Dr. MacDonald!” – Dave S.